themaier/ChallengeAccepted/README.md

 ## Deployed Release

-There is also a deployed version of the Challenge-Accepted.
+- There is also a deployed version of the Challenge-Accepted.
-You can find it under: http://18.196.97.249:3000
+- You can find it under: http://18.196.97.249:3000
+- Also every time something is merge into main, it gets deployed automatically through a gitub actions script that copies over the contend and user docker-compose up to start the services.

 ## Start Challenge-Accepted without docker-compose (optional):